GOP tactics herald a grim new era of governing for Biden and Democrats

 “Use the Debt Ceiling, Mitch, show strength and courage,” Trump said in a Tuesday statement.
 “Our Country is being destroyed.”

-The basic obligations of government have been complicated business on Capitol Hill for more than a decade now, since Republicans swept into the House majority in 2011 under President Obama, and proceeded to use appropriations deadlines and the federal debt limit as leverage to highlight conservative policy goals.
+The basic obligations of government have been complicated business on Capitol Hill for more than a decade, since Republicans swept into the House majority in 2011 under President Barack Obama, and proceeded to use appropriations deadlines and the federal debt limit as leverage to highlight conservative policy goals.

 Democrats dallied with those tactics themselves in 2018, forcing a brief shutdown over immigration policy, and then fully embraced them after winning back the House majority — holding firm against Trump’s demand for a nearly $6 billion border wall in a clash that ultimately forced Republicans to back down after a record 35-day federal shutdown.